Nuclear cluster structure effect in $^{16}$O+$^{16}$O collisions at the top RHIC energy: Geometry configurations and improved AMPT model

-(d) For the $ab~initio$ case of cluster structure, the nucleon density distribution for $^{16}$O is obtained by an $ab~initio$ method based on Nuclear Lattice Effective Field Theory (NLEFT); please see the details in Refs.~\cite{Summerfield:2021oex,Giacalone:2024luz}.
+(d) The NLEFT case combines effective field theory with lattice Monte Carlo methods to generate ground-state nuclear configurations that include many-body correlations at all orders.
+In this study, we employ a minimal pion-less EFT Hamiltonian on a periodic lattice~\cite{Summerfield:2021oex,Giacalone:2024luz}, which successfully reproduces binding energies and charge radii of the relevant isotopes.

-Figure~\ref{fig:rho} presents the nucleon density distributions for the four nuclear structure configurations mentioned above.
-It can be observed that the nucleon density distributions for the W-S and $ab~initio$ configurations are significantly higher than that of the tetrahedron and square configurations at the nucleus center.
-This feature can be inferred from Fig.~\ref{fig:cluster}.
-For the W-S configuration, the nucleons are concentrated more toward the center of the nucleus, while for the tetrahedron and square configurations, there are fewer nucleons at the center of the nucleus.
+Figure~\ref{fig:rho} presents the nucleon density distributions for the above-mentioned four configurations.
+It can be observed that the nucleon density distributions for the W-S and NLEFT configurations are significantly higher than those of the tetrahedron and square configurations.
+This characteristic can be inferred from Fig.~\ref{fig:cluster}.
+The NLEFT curve is generated from sampled nucleon coordinates that are re-centered on a nucleus-by-nucleus basis.
+This re-centering introduces a slight bias in the $\rho(r)$ profile, as discussed in Ref.~\cite{Jia:2022qgl}.
+For the W-S configuration, the nucleons are concentrated more toward the center of the nucleus, while for the tetrahedron and square configurations, there are fewer nucleons.